 If you’re like most cruisers, then most of your cruise days are spent in your bathing suit.
-Whether you are snorkeling, lounging on a beach or relaxing in the hot tub, your swimsuits get plenty of wear.
+Whether you are snorkeling, lounging on a beach, or relaxing in the hot tub, your swimsuits get plenty of wear.
 With all the saltwater, sand, chlorine, sunscreen, and sweat, those bikinis and swim trunks can get filthy (and moldy!) fast.
 Luckily, swimsuits are already best washed by hand.
-This is both free and easy to do at sea in the comfort of your own cabin!
+You can do this free and easy to do at sea in the comfort of your cabin!
 Here is how to wash your swimsuit in your stateroom sink (or at home):

-The great part about planning to wash your swimsuits onboard, is you don’t have to pack anything extra.
+The significant part about planning to wash your swimsuits onboard is you don’t have to pack anything extra.
 All you need to bring is:

 - Your bathing suit(s)

 - Your regular body soap/shampoo

 If you forgot your soap, don’t worry.
 You can also use the shampoo/body wash dispenser in your cabin’s shower.
 While mild and unscented soaps are best for washing clothes, almost any shampoo or body soap will do.
 If you want to invest in a swimsuit-specific detergent, Fashion Care’s Splash Swimwear Wash ($12, Amazon.com) is a good option and won’t take up much space in your luggage.
 If you’d like, a stain remover can also help avoid sunblock stains.

 Suppose you want to wash your swimsuit while on a cruise; it doesn’t have to be a chore.
 Here are five easy steps to follow to keep your suit ready for the next day of fun.